LaplandUK: It’s TRUE

 The cost of entry is variable, depending on when you want to go.
-Our tickets cost £49 per person, which was a one-day only price for 2017 (unknown as yet whether this will be repeated for 2018 – watch that space).
+Our tickets cost £49 per person, which was a one-day only price in 2017.
+There are two Magic Mondays currently scheduled for 2018, and booking opens at certain times throughout the year for all dates – watch that space.
 It costs more the closer you get to Christmas, but less for entry during school hours.
-Christmas Eve is the highest, at £120pp.
+The days just before Christmas are the highest, at £120pp.

 - Personalised invitation to Lapland, which arrives in the post

 - All activities on the tour, and your Elf Passport

 - Meeting the huskies and reindeer